epec254/rag_code/README.md

 - [RAG Studio & Evaluation Suite.pdf](<RAG Studio Overview Docs.pdf>)
 - [MLflow Tracing.pdf](<Documentation/MLflow Tracing.pdf>)

-# Sample RAG Apps
+# Sample code

 *Note: While stored in the Git repo as `.py` files, these `.py` files are actually Databricks Notebooks - if you import the file using Databricks, it will render as a Notebook in the Notebook editor.
 We suggest adding a Git Folder in your Databricks workspace based on a forked copy of this repo.*

+## RAG Cookbook

-# Learning RAG Studio Tutorials
+## Learning RAG Studio Tutorials

+These tutorials introduce you to the basics of creating, logging, and parameterizing a Chain using MLflow's upgraded capabilities.

 ## Tutorial 1: Hello world